Rabmelon/tiSPHi/docs/foundation.md

   \end{array}
 \right.$$

-And this soft repulsive force has been applied to simulations of water flow and the propagation of a Bingham material.
+And this soft repulsive force was combined with dummy particles and applied to simulations of water flow and the propagation of a Bingham material.

 ## Time integration and advection